sleepingkingstudios/incunabulum/campaigns/wellspring/mechanics/magic-items.md

 ## Classifying Magic Items

-Magic items can be divided up based on two criteria:

-- The magic item's *rarity*, which can range from Common to Legendary.
-- Whether the item is a *minor* or a *major* magic item.

-Additionally, many magic items require *attunement*, which limits the number of such items a character can use.

-### Item Rarity

-Each magic item has a *rarity*.
-In ascending order, these are Common, Uncommon, Rare, Very Rare, and Legendary.
-(Artifacts are beyond the scope of these rules).
-As the item's rarity goes up, so does it's level of power, its gold value, and the difficulty of acquiring it.

-In the *Dungeon Master's Guide*, *Xanathar's Guide To Everything*, or *Tasha's Cauldron of Everything*, the rarity of each magic item is listed in the entry for that item.

-### Minor And Major Items

-Magic items are also divided into *minor* and *major* items.
-Minor items are often limited-use items such as potions or scrolls, or items with smaller or ancillary effects.
-Major items tend to have powerful and long-lasting benefits, such as magical weapons or armor.
-Generally speaking, even for items of the same rarity, minor items will be much easier to find and acquire.

-In the *Dungeon Master's Guide*, minor items are listed on Magic Item Tables A through E, while major items are on tables F through I.

-All of the Common items listed in *Xanathar's Guide to Everything* are minor items.

-In *Tasha's Cauldon of Everything*, all of the magic tattoos and the Prosthetic Limb item are minor items.
-All of the other non-artifact items listed are major items.
+{% include contents/5e/classifying-magic-items.md heading_level=3 %}

 ## Exchanging Magicite

 In Wellspring, recovered magicite can be exchanged for magic items, either by trading for an existing item or commissioning a new or custom item for the character.
-Both of these options take time to complete, and take place during a Downtime.
+Both of these options take time to complete, and take place during downtime.
+See the [Downtime rules]({{site.baseurl}}/systems/5e/downtime#trading-magic-items) for more information.

 Nearly all trades of magicite are done through one of Wellspring's major [organizations]({{site.baseurl}}/campaigns/wellspring/organizations), who have the resources and clout to organize and broker such exchanges.